joaompinto/filepilot/README.md

 # Create a directory structure
 filepilot createdir webapp "A web application with templates and routes"

+# Change directory and create a new file
+filepilot changedir src "Create a new file in the src directory"

 # Analyze files
 filepilot analyze app.py config.py